Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Error analysis

 already imply the result. \end{proof}

 Therefore, \eqref{eq:FEM} admits completely analogous long time properties compared to the PDE problem \eqref{eq:kolmogorov-bounded}, \eqref{eq:additional_bc_gen}.

 \begin{remark} The first term on the right-hand side of \eqref{eq:decay_error} vanishes upon altering the finite element method \eqref{eq:FEM} at $t=0$ from $U(0)=\Pi u_0$ to $U(0)=\pi u_0$.
-In practical terms, this results to a computational overhead of a stiffness matrix solve as opposed to a mass matrix one. \end{remark}
+In practical terms, this results in a computational overhead of a stiffness matrix solve as opposed to a mass matrix one. \end{remark}

-The a priori error estimate derived in Theorem \ref{thm:error_analysis_one} is optimal with respect to mesh-size $h$, upon observing that the bilinear form $B$ is the weak form of a formally 4th order differential operator.
-At the same time, the highest order terms involving $A$ of $B(w,v)$ play the role of ``stabilisation'' in this non-standard Galerkin context, resulting to increase of the spatial operator order from second to fourth.
+The a priori error estimate derived in Theorem \ref{thm:error_analysis_one} is optimal with respect to mesh-size $h$, upon observing that the bilinear form $\mathcal{B}$ is the weak form of a formally 4th order differential operator.
+At the same time, the highest order terms involving $A$ of $\mathcal{B}(w,v)$ play the role of ``stabilisation'' in this non-standard Galerkin context, resulting in increase of the spatial operator order from second to fourth.
 The estimate \eqref{eq:apriori_bound} is slightly suboptimal with respect to the polynomial degree $p$, as is typical in error analyses of $hp$-version interior penalty procedures, such as \eqref{eq:FEM}, involving inverse estimates \cite{ghm}.
 Correspondingly, the a priori error bound in Theorem \ref{thm:error_analysis_two} is formally suboptimal with respect to the mesh size $h$ by one order.
-This is because the errors are measured in weaker norms that the ones appearing on the right-hand side of \eqref{eq:apriori_bound_hypoco}.
-We view this as a reasonable price to pay for the long time robustness of method when $t_f\to \infty$.
+For instance, for $p=2$ and $k_T=3$, $T\in\mathcal{T}$, we have first order convergence with respect to the mesh-size $h$.
+This is because the errors are measured in weaker norms than the ones appearing on the right-hand side of \eqref{eq:apriori_bound_hypoco}.
+We view this as a reasonable price to pay for the long time robustness of the method when $t_f\to \infty$.
 Indeed, in many practical scenarios, such as long time computations of decay to equilibrium distributions, the favourable exponential dependence with respect to $t_f$ may be preferable to a slight suboptimality in the rate of convergence with respect to the mesh size $h$.
 Moreover, given the typically high smoothness of the exact solution $u$, the use of high order finite element spaces may diminish further the practical significance of this slight $h$-suboptimality.

 Nevertheless, to address the aforementioned slight $h$-suboptimality in Theorem \ref{thm:error_analysis_two}, one may be tempted to consider scaling of the stabilisation terms involving $A$ by appropriate powers of the mesh-size $h$.
 This will reduce the stiffness matrix scaling to one of a second order operator; this is a standard practice in classical Galerkin contexts, e.g., for streamline upwinded Petrov-Galerkin methods for convection-dominated problems.
 In the present context, however, such scaling would introduce new challenges, most important of which is that the spectral gap constant $c_0$ would be proportional to a negative power of $h$.
 Although such dependence may not turn out to be catastrophic in certain scenarios, e.g., when $u_t$ decays very fast (cf., \eqref{eq:apriori_bound_hypoco} in Theorem \ref{thm:error_analysis_two}), this is a challenging question that requires further research.